 Anything you don’t tag will be included under “untagged,” as well as “Your List,” which shows all your saved items in the order you saved them in.

-In addition, you can “favorite” items to make a go-to list of your top finds.
-But really, you can use it however you want to.
+In addition, you can “star” items to also add them in a list of favorites.
 Personally, I consider my list of favorites to be my highest-priority reading list.

 3. Offline viewing